 Practice makes perfect

 Although a round liner needle is a great place to start, we recommend beginners practice with different needles so you can experiment with the aesthetics and refer back in the future.
-A great way to do this is using a practice kit from Single Needle Tattoo.
+A great way to do this is using a Practice kit from Stick & Poke Tattoo Kit.
 These kits include a range of needles and practice ‘skins’ to mimic human skin.
 If you want to go the extra mile of making the practice go as real as possible, try wrapping the practice skin around a bottle to mimic human curves.
 To read more about practice methods, read our blog post on the topic here.

 While tattoo needles are long enough to get a controlled grip, a lot of people prefer to use tools to make holding the needle more comfortable.
-Single Needle sell a wide range of tools to compliment your needles.
+Stick & Poke Tattoo Kit sells a wide range of tools to compliment your needles.
 Here’s just a few of them: